mbentley/docker-omada-controller/README.md

 There are two available options for deployment to Kubernetes:

 * Kubernetes manifests
-* Kubernetes Helm chart
+* Kubernetes Helm chart (recommended)

 #### Kubernetes Manifests

-The example manifests are in the [k8s](./k8s) directory.
+The example manifests are in the [k8s/manifests](./k8s/manifests/) directory.
 It's assumed that you will know how to modify and use these manifests on k8s if you choose that as your deployment option.

 #### Kubernetes Helm Chart

-The Helm charts are published to [mbentley/omada-controller-helm](https://hub.docker.com/r/mbentley/omada-controller-helm) on Docker Hub but it is also available directly [from this repo](./helm/omada-controller-helm).
+The Helm charts are published to [mbentley/omada-controller-helm](https://hub.docker.com/r/mbentley/omada-controller-helm) on Docker Hub but are also available directly [from this repo](./helm/omada-controller-helm).
 For a Helm release list and detailed usage instructions, check out the [Helm chart's README](https://github.com/mbentley/docker-omada-controller/blob/master/helm/omada-controller-helm/README.md).

+Examples of how to deploy a complete stack of MongoDB and Omada Controller using Helm can be found in the [k8s/helm](./k8s/helm/) directory.
+Follow the [README](./k8s/helm/README.md) to get started.
+Review the values files to see how to configure the chart for your environment.

 ## Optional Environment Variables